The Power of Fun in Parenting: Fight or Play

 How to garden with your child

 Gardening with your child will be a different experience for each family.
-How to approach it will depend on the space you are working with, as well as the age and development of your child.
+How you approach it will depend on the space you are working with, as well as the age and development of your child.

 Here are a few ideas.

 • Invest in a planting box for them to work with.
 Spend time in a garden centre looking for seeds or plants to fill it with.
 Remember to teach them how to check the information on the label to see if the plant will grow well in the area they are working with.
+Here is a guide to layering a planting box to save money on soil.

 • Create your own vegetable patch.
 Growing vegetables from scratch is a great way to encourage children to eat healthier.
 A lot of vegetables do well if you grow them into seedlings inside first, and then plant out once they have grown a little.

 • Download an app, like PlantNet, to help children learn about different plants.
-PlantNet allows you to take photos of plants, and it will tell you what they are likely to be from either the leaf shape or flower.
+PlantNet allows you to take photos of plants, and it will tell you what they are likely to be from either the leaf shape or the flower.
 This can be a game changer when children first have a go at weeding.

 • Start a sunflower-growing race with your neighbours.
 Buy a pack of sunflower seeds and pass them out to the houses around you.
 See who can grow the tallest sunflower.

 • Experiment with scents as well as visual experiences.
 Lavender, roses, herbs; there are so many great-smelling plants that you can place around the garden to give children an aromatic experience outside.
+You could put a little bench near a lavender bush for a calm-down spot.

 • Make a wildlife haven.
 From birdboxes to hedgehog dens, there are a plethora of projects that you can embark on to invite a little wild into your garden.
 If you are short on space, perhaps try an insect home.